-Each of the Proposed Projects will be scored according to the scoring criteria discussed in 2.4.2 and be normalized based on the number of Target Locations in each.
-If there is only one applicant with acceptable projects, then WVDED will provisionally award projects.
-If there is more than one and none supersede the others by being a priority project, a list will be generated of all possible combinations of the Proposed Projects to cover the entire Target Region without overlapping projects.
-Following this, the scores of the projects that comprise the arrangement will be combined and the arrangement with the highest score will be selected.
+Each of the Proposed Projects will be scored according to the scoring criteria discussed in 5.2.4.
+If there is only one applicant with acceptable projects, then WVDED will provisionally award those Projects.
+If there is more than one and none supersede the others by being the only priority Project, a list will be generated of possible combinations of the Proposed Projects to cover the entire Target Region without overlapping projects.
+Following this, WVDED will combine the scores of the Projects that comprise the arrangement and will then select the arrangement with the highest weighted score.
+The score is weighted based on the number of Target Locations in each Project.

-4.2 Application Information
+4.2 Full Application Information